discretize/discretize-guides/fractals/aquatic-ruins/index.md

 </Grid>

 ## *or* Dolphin Path
 Spam Skill 1 during swimming to reveal nearby hidden Krait and keep to the right.
 You can use Skill 2 to create a distraction and Skill 3 to get a short speed boost.
 Skill 5 can be used to instantly revive nearby dead allies.
 Always dodge **twice** when you anticipate a Krait attack.
-As soon as someone reaches the end boss, use <Command name="gg"/> to immediately resurrect there.
+As soon as someone reaches the end boss, use `/gg` to immediately resurrect there.

 ---